Culture, Diversity, Equity and Inclusion

 - U.S.: President, Executive Vice President, Senior Vice President and Vice President positions

-- International: Determined using Hay Points scale with officer-level positions being those scored between 1,261-7,000 on the scale
+- International: Determined using Hay Points scale with officer level positions being those scored between 1,261 - 7,000

 Women of Color: An aggregate composite of U.S. women including African American/Black, Asian, LatinX, Native American/Alaskan Native, Native Hawaiian/Pacific Islander, and women of two or more races